All About A Motorcycle Steering Damper

-There are a few different types but no matter your preference you need to make sure you buy a damper that is approved by your motorcycle model manufacturer.
-Mounting should be done with the assistance of an expert, your qualified damper brand dealer or qualified service person.
+There are a few different types but no matter your preference you need to make sure you buy a damper approved by your motorcycle model manufacturer.
+Mounting is best done with the help of an expert, your qualified damper brand dealer or qualified service person.

-Though today’s bikes are unlikely to exhibit speed wobble behaviour during daily use, thanks to better dampers, very stiff front end designs and other general improvements in design and tire technology.
+Today’s bikes are less likely to exhibit speed wobble behaviour during daily use.
+This is thanks to better dampers, stiffer more solid front end designs and other general improvements in design and tire technology.
 However, if you’re going to go on the track or ride a bike with a lot of torque, you’ll definitely benefit from a damper!

-MOTORESS director, Vicki Gray is a basic and advanced motorcycle instructor – certified for over 28 years.
-She is an on-road and road racing motorcycle licensing examiner and has instructed, examined and licenced riders for European, Caribbean and North American training institutes.
+Editor, Founder MOTORESS; basic, advanced and race motorcycle instructor; certified for over 30 years.
+Motorcycle on-road and race licensing examiner.
+Trained, coached, examined riders for European, Caribbean and North American training institutes.